Staff at Sharon Playhouse:

 Michael Kevin Baldwin, Director of Education/Assoc Artistic Dir

-Michael Kevin Baldwin first performed on the stage of the Sharon Playhouse when he was 10 years old, playing Billy in The Woman Who Laughed, the world premiere of a play by Joyce Carol Oates, starring Luci Arnaz.
-Since then, Michael has performed in dozens of productions at the Playhouse, including A Chorus Line (Bobby), Hello Dolly (Ambrose), Camelot (Mordred), and Beauty and the Beast (Cogsworth).
-Other favorite acting credits include playing Tony Whitcomb in Shear Madness at The Kennedy Center and The Notary in The Barber of Seville at The Metropolitan Opera, directed by Bartlett Sher.
-Three years ago Michael returned to his roots and joined The Sharon Playhouse Board of Directors.
-Since then he has served as Chair of the Education Committee and Chair of the Diversity, Equity, and Inclusion Committee.
-Michael takes great pride in igniting and fostering a love of theater in students of all ages.
-He taught Drama at The Brearley School for seven years, where he received the Sandra Lee Marshall Award for devotion in teaching and the Class of 1992 Award for excellence in teaching.
-He has also taught at Hunter College High School, Skidmore College, Acting Manitou Performing Arts Camp, TADA NYC, SOAR, and The Falls Village Children's Theater.
+Michael has performed in dozens of productions on the Playhouse stage, most recently as Cogsworth in Beauty and the Beast.
+Other favorite acting credits include playing Tony Whitcomb in Shear Madness at The Kennedy Center and The Notary in The Barber of Seville at The Metropolitan Opera.
+Michael has taught at The Brearley School, Hunter College High School, Skidmore College, Ghost Light Theater Camp, TADA NYC, SOAR, and The Falls Village Children's Theater.
 Michael co-created and directed the play #BraveSpace, which premiered at New York University's Forum on Ethnodrama. #BraveSpace explores the impact that theater has on the development of youth identity.
 Michael has conducted masterclasses and delivered speeches all over the country, most notably serving as a keynote speaker for The Educational Theatre Association's "Theater in our Schools" initiative.
-Michael received a Bachelor's Degree in Theater and Sociology from Skidmore College (Pereclean Scholar) and a Master's Degree in Education from The City College of New York (Bertram Epstein Award for Excellence in Research).
+Michael received a Bachelor's Degree in Theater and Sociology from Skidmore College and a Master's Degree in Education from The City College of New York.

 Wendy Prause, General Manager